header photo

 The Barragool (Red Gubbinge tree) provides Mayi (bush food) in the season of Mangala (the rain time - approx. December - March).

-Native lemongrass can be found easily and is used for tea.
 In the season of Barrgana (the cold and dry southeast wind time, approx. June - August) the Jarridiny (Hakea tree) flowers.
 The Djaridin (Hakea) flower contains honey that is good to drink when steeped in water.

 The landscape is diverse and beautiful